aquasecurity/trivy/docs/docs/configuration/reporting.md

 | Java     | [pom.xml][pom-xml]                         |
 | Dart     | [pubspec.lock][pubspec-lock]               |

-This tree is the reverse of the npm list command.
+This tree is the reverse of the dependency graph.
 However, if you want to resolve a vulnerability in a particular indirect dependency, the reversed tree is useful to know where that dependency comes from and identify which package you actually need to update.

 In table output, it looks like: